eaglePB2/writeups/{PWB}/Simple Programming/004. Abbreviated Names/readme.md

 Abbreviated is a short-form name, given example in Samples Sections.

-Write a C Program to Convert a person's name in Abbreviated.
+Write a Program to Convert a person's name in Abbreviated.

 ### Sample 1
 `Input`